cedricwalter/cedricwalter.github.io/_posts/_joomla/2008-09-20-joomla-components-troubleshootings-support-help.md

 It may be a Bug, so first search into the forum [forums.waltercedric.com](http://forums.waltercedric.com) or into the tracker [bug.waltercedric.com](http://bug.waltercedric.com/) [](http://forge.joomla.org/sf/tracker/do/listTrackers/projects.com_securityimages/tracker)to see if this issue is known.
 Please try to be as descriptive as possible: URL of your site, PHP info as a dump, error messages if available.

-You can enter a new bug in **English, German or French**, I can’t read/understand at the moment any other languages sorry.
+You can enter a new bug in English, German or French, I can’t read/understand at the moment any other languages sorry.

 I do a lot of bugs like other developers, while I still do not accept it, it is a reality…but I always try to do my best and I will correct issues as fast as possible…